-If a person in a leadership position views what he or she is doing as “just a job,” it’s going to show.
-In order to be an effective leader, you need to have the right motivation.
+If a person in a leadership position views their role as “just a job,” it’s going to show.
+To be an effective leader, you need the right motivation.
 Is it the money or the prestige you care about, or do you sincerely want to inspire people to do their best?

-St. Marie advises leaders to really ask themselves why they want to lead.
-“I look at leadership as an honor and a vocation," he told BusinessNewsDaily.
-"If in your heart you feel leadership is your destiny, and how you’ll make a difference in this world, then you are certainly starting from the right place.”
+St. Marie advised leaders to really ask themselves why they want to lead.
+“I look at leadership as an honor and a vocation.
+If, in your heart, you feel leadership is your destiny and how you’ll make a difference in this world, then you are certainly starting from the right place.”

 In addition to what motivates you, Ohlrich said it is important to know what decreases your energy.
 “Knowing your strengths and weaknesses help you diversify your team and get a well-rounded portfolio of skills.
 It helps you not hire carbon copies of yourself and surround yourself with others who are not like you.”

 Your leadership style plays a role in how you interact with employees and should be evaluated as well.
 There are nine different leadership styles, and the best leaders are able to adapt each style to their situations and employees.
 If you are currently in a leadership role and aren’t sure where you stand on some of these qualities, you can take a quick leadership self-assessment quiz from the Leading With Courage Academy to assess your leadership abilities.

 Remember that being a good leader takes time.
 Although some individuals are naturally inclined to have good leadership skills, it is something anyone can learn and improve upon.
 With hard work, dedication and strategic planning, you can lead your team to success.